By Gordon Bennett, Managing Director, Utility Markets, ICE

 As supply expands, this should also promote the establishment of a liquid LNG spot market allowing for further indexation optionality.

 At ICE, we’re seeing these factors combine to drive increased demand for LNG futures that enable the effective execution of risk management and trading strategies.
-In the first half of 2017, traded ICE JKM futures volume rose over 300% as the contract’s global relevance grew, driven by changing market dynamics.
+During 2017, traded ICE JKM futures volume rose over 700% in comparison to 2016, as the contract’s global relevance grew, driven by changing market dynamics.

 ICE launched the first-ever LNG future in 2012, which was a cash-settled futures contract based on the Platts Japan/Korea Marker.
-Over the past 12 months, we’ve seen a surge in the volume of JKM LNG futures traded as the contract is increasingly seen as the benchmark contract for Asian LNG.
+Over the past 12 months, we’ve seen a surge in the volume of JKM LNG futures traded as the contract is increasingly seen as the benchmark contract for LNG in Asia.

 The growth in volume and the resulting increase in liquidity can be attributed to a number of factors around the changing dynamics of the LNG market, including the potential for the globalization of natural gas markets and the need for a more specific price benchmark for LNG and for the region’s energy supply and production.

 (Volume and Open Interest for the ICE JKM LNG contract since January 2016)

-ICE offers a wide array of liquid energy benchmarks across oil and natural gas to enable customers around the world to hedge their exposure to price risk as natural gas markets become more global and connected.
+ICE offers a wide array of liquid energy benchmarks across oil, natural gas, power and environmental markets to enable customers around the world to hedge their exposure to price risk as these important markets become even more global and connected.

-In May of this year, building on the success of our JKM futures contract, we launched the first US Gulf Coast LNG futures contract, which is cash settled against the Platts LNG Gulf Coast Marker and designed to support the new wave of US Gulf Coast LNG exports.
+In May last year, building on the success of our JKM futures contract, we launched the first US Gulf Coast LNG futures contract, which is cash settled against the Platts LNG Gulf Coast Marker and designed to support the new wave of US Gulf Coast LNG exports.
 These LNG contracts are complementary to our leading North American and European natural gas product complex and our offering will continue to evolve as we look to satisfy the needs of the global LNG market.